On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Categorification of braid group action

 \ee

-For a LG model, in general, a deviation of effective IR fields $\Sigma$ from vacuum values are suppressed by the effective superpotential behavior, this suppression is much ``softer" than quantum suppression of deviations of fields $\sigma$ from crystal nodes in GLSMs.
-Borrowing an analogy from condensed matter physics we could call the LG phase ``\emph{liquid}"\footnote{Similarly one could have borrowed as a physical analogy a resemblance between conformal blocks given by disk amplitudes in a theory with superpotential ${\check W}_{LG}$ and averages of Penner type matrix models (or $\beta$-ensembles) \cite{Dijkgraaf:2009pc,Itoyama:2009sc,Eguchi:2009gf,Schiappa:2009cc,Mironov:2010ym,Mironov:2011jn}.
-In the canonical large $N$ limit effective particles -- matrix eigen values -- form Wigner-like \emph{droplets} confined in potential extrema. }, the transition from the GLSM phase to the LG phase we could call ``melting" and the inverse process ``solidifying".
+For a LG model, in general, a deviation of effective IR fields $\Sigma$ from vacuum values are suppressed by the effective superpotential behavior, this suppression is much ``softer'' than quantum suppression of deviations of fields $\sigma$ from crystal nodes in GLSMs.
+Borrowing an analogy from condensed matter physics we could call the Coulomb phase where the LG model description is incorporated a ``\emph{liquid}''\footnote{Similarly one could have borrowed as a physical analogy a resemblance between conformal blocks given by disk amplitudes in a theory with superpotential ${\check W}_{LG}$ and averages of Penner type matrix models (or $\beta$-ensembles) \cite{Dijkgraaf:2009pc,Itoyama:2009sc,Eguchi:2009gf,Schiappa:2009cc,Mironov:2010ym,Mironov:2011jn}.
+In the canonical large $N$ limit effective particles -- matrix eigen values -- form Wigner-like \emph{droplets} confined in potential extrema. }, the transition from the GLSM phase to the LG phase we could call ``melting'' and the inverse process ``solidifying''.
 Using this terminology one arrives to a picturesque image of the parallel transition process: as one varies parameters along a path through a liquid phase a crystal state first melts then solidifies to, in principle, a new crystal.

 To get a slight glimpse of how this isomorphism could work on original varieties let us consider the simple case of $\CS_{1,m-1}$.
 If we are searching for constant vacua the dominant part of the height function defining these vacua is one without derivatives: \be \fH_{\rm red}=-\int dx^1\;\sum\lm_{b}\Tr\;\sigma^{(b)}_{\II}\left(|A_{b-1}|^2+|B_b|^2-|A_b|^2-|B_{b-1}|^2-{\rm Re}\;t_b\right). \ee